How To Read Greens

 Become One With The Green

 This may be a little philosophical for some golfers, but it is very important to start learning from your feet and body as you move around the greens.
-If you can feel yourself walk down towards the hole or feel a slight slope up as you move back to your ball, you can add these bits of information into your putting knowledge.
+If you can feel yourself walk down towards the hole or feel a slight slope up as you move back to your ball, you can add these bits of information to your putting knowledge.

 Always Be Learning